bernwo/bernwo.github.io/src/content/post/back-from-long-long-hiatus.md

 At the time of writing, it's been several months since I finished my internship and officially obtained my Master degree in quantum computing.
 Every now and then, I'd have a moment to reflect on how far I've come, and how I can view the hardships I had to go through as an opportunity to edify myself and ameliorate myself.

-My next chapter in life begins in May of 2023 where I would begin my PhD in quantum computing with focus on the experimental side with the National University of Singapore, and I'm super excited about it.
+My next chapter in life begins in May of 2023 where I would begin my PhD in quantum computing with focus on the experimental side with the <a href="https://nus.edu.sg/" target="_blank" rel="noopener noreferrer" class="cactus-link inline-block">
+National University of Singapore
+</a>, and I'm super excited about it.

 Keep looking forward :)